 How to Get Commercial General Liability Insurance

 - Get in touch with an insurance carrier.
-This is a company that underwrites a policy and assumes the risk for your business.
+This company underwrites a policy and assumes the risk for your business.
 You can contact a provider directly for a quote and to get a policy; you may want to see our top-recommended general liability insurance companies as a starting point.

 How to Get Proof of General Liability Insurance